gsakkas/rite/README.md

 if you're using our VM.

-If you're running the FASTER commands and want to examine a different feature set, here's a simple table to help name a feature set.
+If you're running the FASTER commands and want to examine a different feature set, here's a simple table to help select a feature set.

 | Segment  | Description                                   |
 | -------- | --------------------------------------------- |